Who Is Tom Robinson To Kill A Mockingbird

 Q: Why does Atticus defend Tom Robinson?

 A: Atticus defends Tom Robinson because he believes it is the right thing to do.
 He has a strong moral compass and a deep-seated belief in justice and equality.
-He understands that Tom, like any other human being, deserves a fair trial and a chance to prove his innocence.
+Which means he understands that Tom, like any other human being, deserves a fair trial and a chance to prove his innocence.
 Additionally, Atticus feels a responsibility to uphold the principles of the legal system and to challenge the prejudices that pervade Maycomb's society.

 Q: Is Tom Robinson guilty?